philippinespire/pire_ssl_data_processing/README.md

 See the [Blobtools repo](https://github.com/philippinespire/pire_assembler_comparison/tree/main/Blobtools) in the assembler comparison directory for a primer on how to run Blobtools on your best assembly.

-Since BUSCO has already been run, you will only have to to run BLAST to get taxonomic hits for each scaffold and BWA (mapping the reads used to make your assembly to the final assembly) to get coverage for each scaffold.
+Since BUSCO has already been run, you will only have to run BLAST to get taxonomic hits for each scaffold and BWA (mapping the reads used to make your assembly to the final assembly) to get coverage for each scaffold.

 After running BWA and BLAST you can generate a blobplot for the unfiltered assembly.
 An example from Goy is below.